Vienna Game, Frankenstein–Dracula Variation

-The opening involves many complications; however, with accurate play the opening is viable for both sides.
+It involves many complications, but with accurate play is viable for both sides.
 The variation was given its name by Tim Harding in his 1976 book on the Vienna Game, in which he said that the bloodthirstiness of the character of play was such that "a game between Dracula and the Frankenstein Monster would not seem out of place."

 The line is rarely seen in top-level play.
-Ivanchuk used the opening against Viswanathan Anand in Roquebrune in 1992 in a game that ended in a draw.
-Alexei Shirov also played it as Black in a simultaneous exhibition in Canada 2011.
-In 2019, Hikaru Nakamura played the opening in a rapid game in St. Louis against Jan-Krzysztof Duda.
+Jacob Øst-Hansen deployed it against John Nunn in Teesside 1972.
+Vasyl Ivanchuk used it against Viswanathan Anand in Roquebrune in 1992 in a game that ended in a draw.
+Alexei Shirov played it as Black in a simultaneous exhibition in Canada 2011.
+In 2019, Hikaru Nakamura played it in a rapid game in St. Louis against Jan-Krzysztof Duda.
+In 2025, also in rapid game, Daniil Dubov played it in 3rd round Fide Chess World Cup tie-break against Georg Meier, with a brilliant win.